 Choi continues to offer financial support to the kindergarten and from 2015 she also provides funds for our Healthy Snack programme which provides all the children at Picaflor House with a piece of fruit every day during break time.
+As of 2016, Picaflor House has been able to provide a nutritious lunch to 60 children, Monday to Friday thanks to the support of Choi and her family and friends.
 Thank you for all your help Choi!

 Kristine de Bever

-Originally from The Netherlands, but now having lived in Australia, France and Spain, Kristine certainly brought a range of insights, knowledge and skills to Picaflor during her time here.
+Originally from The Netherlands, but now living in Australia, Kristine certainly brought a range of insights, knowledge, and skills to Picaflor during her time here.

-Not only was Kristine a wonderful addition to the Picaflor team during her volunteer placement, she has become an ongoing supporter of our work, and after she left Peru she was inspired to help Picaflor with much needed funds.
+Not only was Kristine a wonderful addition to the Picaflor team during her volunteer placement, she and her family have become ongoing supporters of our work, and after she left Peru she was inspired to help Picaflor with much needed funds.

 In December 2015 Picaflor House received a substantial corporate donation from UK insurance consultancy firm JHC Ltd. The company’s managing director, Julie Hopkins, had previously made a personal donation to Globalteer’s Cambodian community project when friends organised a fundraiser in the UK.
 Through them Julie came to learn about Picaflor House and our work in Oropesa and decided she wanted to help out.